conner-khudaverdyan/NBA-Player-Points-Predictor/README.md

   cd NBA-Player-Points-Predictor

 3. Install the necessary dependencies.
-(See bball.yml) create a conda environment using bball.yml
+(See bball.yml)

-bash
-Copy code
-conda env create -f environment.yml
+4. Create a virtualenvironment using bball.yml and conda: conda env create -f bball.yml

-Usage
+## Usage
-Jupyter Notebook
+### Jupyter Notebook
-The project includes a Jupyter notebook that documents the entire thought process, from data analysis to model evaluation.
-You can open this notebook to explore the visualizations and commentary:
+The project includes a Jupyter notebook containing a detailed walkthrough of my original workflow, statistical analysis and thought process while developing the model.
+You can open this notebook to explore the visualizations and commentary.
+Note that because the model is designed around predicitng a single player's points, I used LeBron James as a benchmark player for most of my analysis and model selection.

-Start Jupyter Notebook:

-bash
-Copy code
-jupyter notebook
-Open the notebook file (e.g., NBA_Player_Points_Predictor_Analysis.ipynb) and follow along with the analysis.

-Custom Model Training
+## Custom Model Training
 To train your own model based on the player you want to model, navigate to the src directory:

-bash
-Copy code
-cd src
 You can use the provided scripts to create your own dataset and train a model by specifying the player and other parameters.
-Refer to the documentation within the code for specific usage instructions.

-YAML Configuration
-The project includes a YAML file (environment.yml) in the repository that specifies the dependencies needed for the project.
-This file can be used to create a conda environment or install dependencies easily.

-To create a new conda environment from the YAML file, use:

-bash
-Copy code
-conda env create -f environment.yml
+1. Collecting Raw Data
+The library I used to collect nba data, nba_api, often timesout if there are multiple queries in a single file, so to create your own dataset you must run 4 different files in the following order: get_model_player_data, get_opp_team_data, get_trad_boxscores, and get_adv_boxscores.
+Each file contains an argument parser that allows for customization of the data you want to query

+2. Exporting Functional Dataset
+Once you have saved all the necessary files using the 4 files above in the `data` directory , you can run the export_dataset file located in the `dataset_formation` directory which will then save your dataset to the main `data` directory

+3. Training Model
+Once you have saved your dataset, you can run the train file within the `model`  directory, which will save your model to the directory.

+4. Prediciting Points
+Now that you have trained your model, you can run the predict_points file to predict the points of your chosen player on any given set of games.
+The file will then return a dataframe contains the prediction as well as the actual points scored (If the game is yet to occur, the actual points value is NA)